Missionaries, gamblers and showgirls bet on love in this classic American musical.

 Look for the many instances in the musical where characters are willing to put it all on the line to get what they want.
 It isn’t just the gamblers— Sarah must fill the mission with sinners or its doors will close, while Adelaide tricks her mother for years, gambling that her engagement will lead to marriage.
 These gambles speak to the main theme of the musical – life is about taking risks.

 What, Where, When, Why Was This Musical Written?

-Guys and Dolls was based on the short stories and columns of Damon Runyon, who wrote about the grittier side of New York City – filled with hustlers, gamblers and all sorts of people doing whatever it takes to make it in the big apple.
+Guys and Dolls was based on the short stories and columns of Damon Runyon, who wrote about the grittier side of Broadway – filled with hustlers, gamblers and all sorts of people doing whatever it takes to make it in the Big Apple.

 Frank Loesser (music and lyrics), Jo Swerling and Abe Burrows (book) were inspired by these classic characters and created a musical that ended up being a perfect fit for the post-war malaise of the 1950s.
 NPR, in an article marking the 50-year anniversary of the show, commented that Guys and Dolls was “brassy, daring and unrelenting entertainment” for a world that had “just ended one war in 1950 and often seemed on the verge of another.”
 The public’s response to such a joyful romp was wholeheartedly positive.
 The musical ran for a record-breaking 1,200 performances.